Disgaea 6: Defiance of Destiny: Story

 Sometime later, Zed's friends confront Ivar, asking where he and Bieko have vanished to.
 Ivar reveals he'd given them a reward for saving the universe.
 In a final scene, Zed, Bieko and Cerberus are seen in a verdant and lush Netherworld, enjoying a meal as a family.

 Reception

 Disgaea 6: Defiance of Destiny and Complete received "mixed or average" reviews according to review aggregator Metacritic.
 Nintendo Life gave a positive review, arguing that the game is "easily the most streamlined and enjoyable entry in the series yet," giving the game a score of 8/10.
+However several reviews noted serious performance issues of the Nintendo Switch version.
+CGMagazine described it as the "weakest entry in the series", in part due to this.

 The game sold 23,551 physical retail copies on Switch and 15,761 physical retail copies on PlayStation 4 for a total of 39,312 copies sold within its first week of release in Japan.

 Re-release

 Disgaea 6: Defiance of Destiny was re-released for Microsoft Windows, PlayStation 4 and PlayStation 5 in June 2022 as Disgaea 6 Complete.